Roulette Guide

 The roulette table features a grid of the same numbers found on the wheel.
 Outside bets like red/black, even/odd, dozens, and columns are placed outside the number grid, while inside bets are placed directly on the numbers or intersections.

 Special racetrack bets are also possible in some European roulette games.
-If the ball lands on zero, all bets that do not include zero lose.
+If the ball lands on zero, all bets that do not include zero lose (unless a special rule is in place).

 American Roulette

-The American roulette wheel features 38 pockets in total: numbers 1–36, one green pocket for zero (0), and another green pocket for double zero (00).
+American roulette has two green pockets: zero (0) and double zero (00), for a total of 38 pockets.
 The numbers 1–36 alternate between red and black pockets.

 A unique feature in American roulette is the Basket Bet, which covers five numbers: 0, 00, 1, 2, and 3.
-The payout for this bet is 6:1, but it also carries the highest house edge of any bet – up to 7.89%.
-This makes it one of the least recommended bets for strategic players.
+The payout for this bet is 6:1, but it also carries the highest house edge of any common bet (up to 7.89%), making it one of the least recommended options for longer sessions.

 French Roulette

-French roulette is similar in appearance to European roulette, but it includes several French terms and two special rules related to the zero.
-For example, instead of the usual “low” and “high” numbers, the betting area has “Manque” (numbers 1–18) and “Passe” (numbers 19–36).
+French roulette looks similar to European roulette but includes French terms and two special rules related to the zero.
+For example, the betting area includes “Manque” (1–18) and “Passe” (19–36).
+The racetrack is commonly used, and the dealer announces “rien ne va plus” when betting ends.

 La Partage Rule